hudson-pace/spybot-nightfall-clone/README.md

 As it stands, this project is approaching a facsimile of the original.
 Notable missing features include:

 - Commands to heal, boost programs, and alter the terrain.
-- Items on the map, e.g. credits and data.
-- Battles whose objective is to obtain data.
 - The ability to save progress.

 And, less importantly: